myriadrf/LimeADPD/docs/implementation/limesdr-qpcie.rst

 .. note::

-   * The LimeADPD algorithm is implemented in LimeSDR-QPCIe board
+   * The LimeADPD algorithm is implemented via the LimeSDR-QPCIe board
-   * The board LimeSDR-QPCIe incorporates two transceiver LMS7002M chips, named with LMS1 and LMS2.
+   * LimeSDR-QPCIe incorporates two LMS7002M transceiver chips, designated LMS1 and LMS2.
-     The board is basically dedicated to 4G LTE signal transmission.
+     The board is dedicated to 4G LTE signal transmission.
-   * The LimeADPD is designed in LMS1 transmit path.
-Two TX channels, named with channels A and B, are implemented by LMS1.
-Only one LMS1 receive path is used for realization of both DPD monitoring paths.
+   * LimeADPD is implemented in LMS1 transmit path.
+   * Two TX channels, designated A and B, are implemented by LMS1.
+Only one LMS1 receive path is used to implement both DPD monitoring paths.

 ADPD and CFR algorithms are implemented using LimeSDR-QPCIe board, a high level block diagram of which is shown in Figure 8.

-LimeSDR-QPCIe board has a lot more options than shown (two LMS7002M chips, USB interface, GPS receiver, …).
-LMS7002M itself is 2T-2R RF IC.
-For clarity, Figure shows the minimum hardware options required to illustrate the LimeADPD implementation.
-Regarding the implementation, the same signal names as in Figure 1 are used here.
+The LimeSDR-QPCIe board has many more options than shown, e.g. two LMS7002M chips, USB interface and GPS receiver etc. LMS7002M itself is a 2T-2R RF IC.
+For clarity, the figure shows the minimum hardware options required to illustrate the LimeADPD implementation.
+The same signal names used in Figure 1 are used here.

-DPD operates at 122.88 MHz clock while its input/output sample rates are 61.44 MS/s.
-Interpolation block is used to double usual LTE sample rate of 30.72 MS/s before driving DPD block.
-DPD sample rate of 61.44 MS/s (or higher) is required if we want to cancel at least IMD3 products in case of 20 MHz modulation.
+DPD operates at 122.88 MHz clock, while its input/output sample rates are 61.44 MS/s.
+An interpolation block is used to double usual LTE sample rate of 30.72 MS/s before driving DPD block.
+A DPD sample rate of 61.44 MS/s (or higher) is required if we want to cancel at least IMD3 products in case of 20 MHz modulation.

 .. figure:: /images/adpd-limesdr-qpcie.png

    Figure 8: ADPD implementation based on LimeSDR-QPCIe board.

 As shown in Figure 8, frequency conversion from BB to RF is performed by LMS7002M transmitter chains.
-Frequency down conversion from RF to BB is implemented by only one LMS7002M receive chain dedicated to ADPD, i.e. one receiver of the available RF RX chains is allocated as ADPD monitoring path.
-In case of MIMO applications, the same ADPD monitoring path is used as time-sharing resource to linearize multiple PAs which saves power consumption as well as on board RF resources.
+Frequency down-conversion from RF to BB is implemented by only one LMS7002M receive chain dedicated to ADPD, i.e. one receiver of the available RF RX chains is allocated as ADPD monitoring path.
+In the case of MIMO applications, the same ADPD monitoring path is used as a time-sharing resource to linearize multiple PAs, which saves power consumption as well as on board RF resources.

 The pre-distorter, external ADCs and DACs operate at rate of 61.44 MHz.
 Regarding data converters, LMS7002M on chip 12-bit DACs and ADCs are used.
-The data rate at *LimeLight* interface is 61.44 MS/s.
+The data rate at the *LimeLight* interface is 61.44 MS/s.

-In order to increase the capacity of the radio link, 2x2 MIMO transceiver is implemented.
-One transceiver IC - the LMS1 is used to implement two MIMO transmitters.
-In each of the transmitting channels, separate DPD, CFR and low-pass FIR filter blocks are designed.
+In order to increase the capacity of the radio link, a 2x2 MIMO transceiver is implemented.
+One transceiver IC, LMS1, is used to implement two MIMO transmitters.
+In each of the transmitting channels, separate DPD, CFR and low-pass FIR filter blocks are implemented.
 Another transceiver IC is used to implement regular MIMO receivers.

-In case of MIMO, single ADPD monitoring path is used as time-shared resource to linearize multiple PAs which saves power consumption as well as on board RF resources.
+In the case of MIMO, single ADPD monitoring path is used as time-shared resource to linearize multiple PAs which saves power consumption as well as on board RF resources.

 CFR block has provision of changing the number of FIR filter taps *L* in the range 1 ≤ *L* ≤ 40.

 Using the same interface, clipping threshold can be set to 0 ≤ *Th* ≤ 1.
 It is floating point number.
 The value of 0 is equivalent to “CFR power down” while 1